 Within the college, students are actively encouraged to make independent choices knowing that they are in a safe, secure and supportive environment.
 As a college, we educate and provide boundaries for students to make choices safely, through the provision of a safe environment and an empowering education.
 An examples of this includes the choices that students make in opting for the college's numerous enrichment activities.
-Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in PSHE.
+Students are encouraged to know, understand and exercise their rights, responsibilities and personal freedoms and receive advice about how to exercise these safely, for example through our exploration of E-Safety in IT lessons.
+Concepts of liberty and choice are also explored in depth in the PSHE curriculum and in assemblies.